Vijay Barse

-Vijay Barse (born 5 February, 1946) is a social worker from Nagpur, India.
-He is known for having founded Slum Football, an organisation which uplifts underprivileged children through football.
+Vijay Barse (born 5 February 1946) is a social worker from Nagpur, India.
+He is known for having founded Slum Soccer (Krida Vikas Sanstha), an organisation which uplifts underprivileged children through football.
 His efforts have led to upliftment of underprivileged children from Nagpur using football as a source.

 Career

 Barse worked as a sports teacher in Hislop College, Nagpur.
 In 2001, he founded the Slum Soccer organisation after spotting a couple of underprivileged children playing with a makeshift football, inspiring him to start a soccer club.
 He established the Krida Vikas Sanstha Nagpur (KSVN) with his wife, Ranjana Barse, and son, Abhijeet Barse.

 Vijay Barse's story was also unveiled in Season 3's 1st episode of TV show Satyamev Jayate which was hosted by Actor Aamir Khan.